 About the Author

-I’m Olena and I’m by no means a Know-It-All.
-I do, however, have a multitude of interests, a rather active brain, a (not-so-)secret creative side and that millennial desire to do something more with my life and make the world a better place.
-Like many others, I have way too much education under my belt, a an unrelated practical job that pays the bills, and too little time in the day to do the things I want to do.
-I also know many others who wear the same hat.
+I’m Olena.
+To say that I have a number of interests would be a bit of an understatement.
+I also suffer from a rather active brain, a (not-so-)secret creative side and that millennial desire to do something more with my life and make the world a better place, even if just a little bit.
+Like many others, I have way too much education under my belt, a mostly unrelated practical job that I’m very good at, and too little time to do everything I want.
+And I wouldn’t have it any other way.

-This blog is my outlet and my way of learning more, doing more, and, hopefully, inspiring others to find ways to live a more fulfilling life without necessarily throwing caution to the wind and uprooting their entire life in the pursuit of those elusive dreams.
-We can’t do it all (and who wants to, anyway; it’s exhausting!) but we can choose to focus on what really matters to us and work on building the best lives we can in a way that makes us happy.
+This blog is my way of documenting my adventures in learning more, doing more, and, hopefully, inspiring others to find ways to live a more fulfilling life on their own terms.
+We can’t do it all (and who wants to, anyway; it’s exhausting!) but we can do an awful lot more than we give ourselves credit for.
+I’m certainly excited to try!

 Happy reading and I look forward to bumping into you out there in the big wide world 🙂